 Draws a red circle around to point in the image that was used to do the subject location aware image cropping.
+Defaults to False

 3.6.7 FILER_ALLOW_REGULAR_USERS_TO_ADD_ROOT_FOLDERS

 Regular users are not allowed to create new folders at the root level, only subfolders of already existing folders, unless this setting is set to True.